CodeKnight314/Crowd-Counting-Pytorch/README.md

 # Crowd-Counting-Pytorch

 ## Overview
-Overview
 This repository is built for educational purposes on CSRNet in crowd counting, a frequent practice by others over the past half-decade.
 Crowd counting is a crucial task in computer vision, aimed at estimating the number of individuals in an image or video.
-It has a wide range of applications, from public safety and event management to retail analytics and urban planning.
+It leverages the power of convolutional neural networks with dilated convolutions to capture contextual information effectively.
+Despite its popularity, CSRNet has limitations that affect its reliability in accurately predicting crowd sizes.
+Alternative methods include predicting bounding boxes or positions of people in large crowds, which often results in robust performance albeit with additional data annotations.

+This repository attempt's attempt at novelty includes the Inception module, originally from googlenet, since the module extracts and aggregates features with different kernel sizes, resulting in combined multi-scale features.
+The additional module between the backend and final convolution did not yield significant performance change, though the model has not been extensively tested.

 This repository includes:
-- CSRNet Model Implementation: A PyTorch implementation of the CSRNet model.
+- CSRNet Model Implementation: A PyTorch implementation of the modified CSRNet model.
 - Image Inference Script: A script to perform inference on a folder of images, generating crowd density heatmaps and overlaying them on the original images.
 - Video Inference Script: A script to perform inference on a video file, generating crowd density heatmaps for each frame and overlaying them on the original frames.

-These scripts provide a simple and effective way to apply CSRNet to real-world data, enabling users to quickly visualize and analyze crowd density in their images and videos.

 ## Usage
 - For image inference, run the following code snippet.